[Originally published: Jan. 29, 2020. Updated: May 20, 2022]

 In addition, droplets can land on surfaces, and people may get the virus by touching those surfaces, although, according to the CDC, this is not thought to be the main way COVID-19 spreads.

-Viruses are known to change constantly, and by the end of 2020, multiple coronavirus variants were emerging.
+Viruses are known to change constantly.
 Scientists are working to learn more about these variants and their spread, and how they could affect the severity of illness in people who get the virus.
-They have been studying Delta closely since it surfaced early this year in India.
+They have been studying Omicron closely since it surfaced.
 There is also more to learn about how long the vaccines can protect people.

 2. Strict measures are critical for slowing the spread of the disease